k4y3ff/simple-clojure-store/README.md

     - Append the given `num` to the vector associated with the given `key`, if `key`, already exists in the store.

 - To run the unit tests, use `lein test`.
+- To run the test script, use `./test-script.sh`.